Liam-DeVoe/liam-devoe.github.io/_posts/2024-08-27-homebrew-catan.md

   - "board games"
 ---

 My family's board game of choice is Catan.
 We've probably played close to 50 games of it in my lifetime.
-Many years ago we started experimenting with some very small homebrew rules, and more recently I saw [real-time Catan](https://robert.ocallahan.org/2024/06/real-time-settlers.html), which we played two games of.
+We've experimented with some small homebrew rules before, and more recently I saw [real-time Catan](https://robert.ocallahan.org/2024/06/real-time-settlers.html), which we played two games of.
 Even after two games it was clear to us that real-time Catan is an enormous improvement, and I doubt we'll ever go back to regular Catan again.

 That said, we did find we needed to tweak the rules.
 Here's our full homebrew ruleset, building off cities and knights + seafarers: